Your browser does not support javascript

 When can I start my internship hours?

-Internship hours can only start after an intern has become registered with the Board.
-If the internship is not approved by the Board prior to initiation of training, no credit shall be allowed for the length of time served..
+Internship hours can only begin after an intern is registered with the Board.
+If the internship is not approved by the Board prior to initiation of training, no credit is allowed for the length of time served.

 (18VAC65-40-201)